 The Snake in the Grass has a murder mystery puzzle plot.
 SPOILER.
 The solution depends on an alibi gimmick that is an old dodge.

-There are other, perhaps parallel traditions that could be operating here as well.
-There is a school of detective fiction that seems to have stated with highly fictionalized accounts of Pinkerton detectives in the 1870's, and which led to Nick Carter and other private detectives of the dime novels a decade later.
+There are other, perhaps parallel traditions that could be operating as well.
+A school of detective fiction seems to have started with highly fictionalized accounts of Pinkerton detectives in the 1870's, which led to Nick Carter and other private detectives of the dime novels a decade later.
 These detectives emphasized their mastery of disguise, and their ability to work undercover as investigators.
 Even Conan Doyle sometimes wrote in this tradition: the second part of The Valley of Fear (1914) describes an undercover Pinkerton agent who infiltrates a Molly Maguire-like group.
 Fletcher and Kitchin could have drawn on this school, as well as the Rogues.
 Hammett's Continental Op went undercover in some of his early cases, such as "Zigzags of Treachery" (1924), but as the series developed he mainly stayed in his own identity.